rasult22/rasult22/README.md

 💬 Having an overwhelming power is boring as hell.

 - 🔭 I’m currently working on https://kaspi.kz (Kaspi Gold Dev Team)
-- 🌱 I’m currently learning TypeScript, Vim
+- 🌱 I’m currently learning TailwindCSS, Vim
 - 🤔 I’m looking for help with mentoring me with software engineering
 - 📫 How to reach me:
 -   Telegram: https://t.me/rasult22js